Statistics

 • Random Variable : any real valued function with domain the set of outcomes.

-• Distributions refers to statistical distributions, that is, functions that are used to model the probability of the occurence of certain random variables.
+• Distributions functions that are used to model the probability of the occurrence of random variables.
 The distribution corner contains information on commonly used distributions including tools for calculations related to the common distributions, such as computing the cumulative distribution value or the inverse distribution.

 • Expectation : integrals of random variables